termux/termux-app/README.md

 ### Google Playstore **(Deprecated)**

-**Termux and its plugins are no longer updated on playstore due to [android 10 issues](https://play.google.com/store/apps/details?id=com.termux).** There are currently no immediate plans to resume updates on playstore. **It is highly recommended to not install Termux from playstore for now.** Any current users **should switch** to a different source like F-Droid.
+**Termux and its plugins are no longer updated on [Google playstore](https://play.google.com/store/apps/details?id=com.termux) due to [android 10 issues](https://play.google.com/store/apps/details?id=com.termux).** The last version released for Android `>= 7` was `v0.101`.
+There are currently no immediate plans to resume updates on Google playstore. **It is highly recommended to not install Termux from playstore for now.** Any current users **should switch** to a different source like F-Droid.

 If for some reason you don't want to switch, then at least check [Package Management](https://github.com/termux/termux-packages/wiki/Package-Management) to switch to a different mirror and then run `pkg upgrade` command to update all packages to the latest available versions if you want, or at least update `termux-tools` package with `pkg install termux-tools` command.
 ##